Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Behind the main restaurant, you’ll find swings, a wooden climbable tractor, a playset and some tires for your kids to climb on.

-It’s a nice, quick spot for your kids to get their wiggles out after enjoying some ice cream.
+It’s a nice, quick spot for your kids to get their wiggles out after enjoying ice cream.

 Turkeyville Playground Train